 Should a Registered Student Organization (RSO) endorse a campaign ticket which results in the waiver of ASTEC fees, this must be noted as a donation in the campaign expense reports.

-Members of the ASUW Executive Branch will not publicly endorse any Candidate.
+Members of the ASUW Executive Branch will not publicly endorse any candidate.

-Current ASUW Executives are allowed to be a Candidate and are allowed to campaign for themselves or their ticket.
+Current ASUW Executives are allowed to be a candidate and are allowed to campaign for themselves or their ticket.
 However, their campaigning must not interfere with their official duties in ASUW.

-Disclosures

-Any person who is a candidate or official for ASUW shall have to file a disclosure form granting the ASUW Advisor permission to verify that a candidate or student government officer is not on Conduct Probation as assigned by the Assistant Dean of Students for Judicial Affairs or designee in the Dean of Students Office while running for office or while serving in office.

-No person shall be required to submit this form for any reason.
-However, if a candidate fails to submit the required disclosure form then such individual shall be barred from candidacy.

 Changes

-No changes will be made less than two weeks before the Election and candidates will be given written notice of the changes.
+No changes will be made less than two weeks before the election and candidates will be given written notice of the changes.
 Candidates are responsible to make themselves aware of any other university regulations or policies that might affect their campaign.

 Complaints and Sanctions